 Our office issues licenses and certificates to individuals and companies who perform work within Denver that requires a building permit or right-of-way permit.
 Denver does not accept or reciprocate contractor licenses and/or certificates from other counties or states.

 Contractors will need to show their license to pick up building permits.
 Permits are only issued to a contractor licensed for that work in Denver.
 The person picking up the permit can demonstrate the validity of the contractor’s license on the permit application by bringing an original contractor license card (no copies or faxes accepted), or a check or credit card from the licensed company.
-NOTE: The business name on the check or credit card must match the exact company name and spelling as listed on the license card in our records.
+The business name on the check or credit card must match the exact company name and spelling as listed on the license card in our records.

 Review the prerequisites required for supervisor certificates, contractor licenses, and right-of-way licenses and print out all documents.
 Before applying for a contractor's license, the applicant must hold a trade-specific supervisor certificate, employ a supervisor certificate holder, or hold a state electrical or plumbing license.
 Contractor license applications are not accepted until supervisor certificates have been approved.

 Both licenses and certificates expire every three years.
 You can renew online within 30 days of expiration.
 You can also renew by mail or in person.

 Review the prerequisites required and the steps to apply for supervisor certificates.
 Certificates are issued to individuals who can show hands-on experience in the field for which they are applying.

 Remember, contractor licensing in Denver is a two-step process: a license applicant must hold a supervisor certificate (or a state electrical or plumbing license), or employ someone who holds a supervisor certificate before applying for a contractor license.

 You can find license and certificate renewal forms below.
 If a license has been expired for over a year, it will require reinstatement.